-The intervention consists of an 8-week interactive digital curriculum called 'Waste No More' that is designed to educate children about sustainability and waste segregation.
+The intervention consists of an interactive digital curriculum called 'Waste No More' that is designed to educate children about sustainability and waste segregation.
 The curriculum consists of 4 units where each unit focuses on a certain aspect of sustainability- dry and wet waste segregation, composting, recycling, etc. The curriculum follows a story-telling format for 16 episodes with animated characters.
 The episodes are complemented with a number of in-class and at-home activities.
 The curriculum is proctored by the teacher-in-charge of each treatment school.
 The curriculum is in the local Marathi language which is used by the Education Department of Kolhapur District, who is a key partner in the project.

 Intervention Start Date

 The study will test the impact on knowledge and attitudes of the students towards waste segregation through a series of questions in the baseline and endline surveys.
 It will also test the changes in waste segregation behavior of students in the treatment and the control schools through an online waste segregation game.

 Secondary Outcomes (end points)